HelpGiveThanks/Drafts/Forum/ImaginationQualityManagement/PoetryOfBrainsRemixNotes.md

 <br><hr><br>

-In Dr. Freeman's 1996 *editorial "Happiness Doesn't Come in Bottles: Neuroscientists learn that joy comes through dancing,     <br>
+In Dr. Freeman's 1996 *editorial      <br>
+"Happiness Doesn't Come in Bottles:      <br>
+Neuroscientists learn that joy comes through dancing,     <br>
-not drugs," he writes ...     <br>
+not drugs," he writes ...     <br>     <br>

 *available online as of 4/9/13 from sulcus.berkeley.edu/freemanwww/manuscripts/ IE10/97.html     <br>

 <br><hr><br>

 “ Where we humans find joy is in surmounting [the]     <br>
 solipsistic barrier between us     <br>
 and sharing our feelings and comforts.     <br>
-We cannot ever really cross it, but, a bit like neighbors chatting over a fence, we can be together.     <br>
+We cannot ever really cross it, but, a bit like      <br>
+neighbors chatting over a fence, we can be together.     <br>
-However, there is more to this communion than mere talking.There is trust, which underlies true friendships and partnerships. ...Trust comes when we are able to predict what other people will do, and we achieve that     <br>
+However, there is more to this communion      <br>
+than mere talking.There is trust, which underlies      <br>
+true friendships and partnerships.      <br>
+...Trust comes when we are able to predict      <br>
+what other people will do, and we achieve that     <br>
 by repeated cooperative actions.     <br>
 ...We create our own joys,     <br>
 and we feel happiest in learning to trust each other.”     <br>